DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 its heavy essentialist burden; our words are also essentializations.
 Plato's *exaiphnes* can be interpreted as an instant that eludes the discretized timeline along which essences are strung.
-To describe the same theoretical structure, Nietzsche used the term *das Tun,* Bergson *élan*, Derrida *différance*.
+To describe the same theoretical structure, Nietzsche used the term *das Tun*, Bergson *élan*, Derrida *différance*.

 If we bring this perspective to bear on our analysis of technology and